 Clutter

-A cluttered bedroom can affect you more than you might think.
-A study, conducted by New York’s St. Lawrence University, revealed that a messy bedroom can lead to a poor night’s sleep and increased anxiety.
+A messy bedroom can affect you more than you might think.
+Research conducted by New York’s St. Lawrence University* revealed that a cluttered bedroom can lead to a poor night’s sleep and increased anxiety.
 The bedroom should be a place of relaxation – and not your office, gym or playroom.

 Bedroom Décor

-When decorating your bedroom choose wall colours that set the tone and mood for the entire space.
+When decorating your bedroom for a calming sleep environment, choose wall colours that set the tone and mood for the entire space.
 You want to elicit warmth and calm but ultimately make it inviting for you.
-Colour has no effect on how well you sleep but it does affect how you feel about the bedroom space – so choose colours that make you feel calm.
+Colour does not affect how well you sleep but it does affect how you feel about the bedroom space.
+So, choose colours that make you feel calm.

 Certain scents can also help you achieve a calm environment, particularly if used as part of a routine.
 Your brain will eventually associate a scent with bedtime.